Kilonova24/Novafield/README.md

 Note: To decrease/ remove the stutter when grav jumping with the new seamless grav jump mod, Disable Auto Save on Travel at the bottom of the Gameplay Settings.

+The modlist comes with Scarcity Options called RMB Gameplay Settings.
+Adjust these to your preferences.
+Important: If you Enabled the Optional mod THP - Delevelled, disable RMB Gameplay Settings in the gameplay tab.

 ## Recommended Display Settings
 * Brightness - 2.62
 * Contrast - 0.90